digitalpardoe/docker-videoqueue/README.md

-Acts as an API to send YouTube URLs to which will then be automatically downloaded by `yt-dlp` for watching later (maybe with Plex).
+Acts as an API to send YouTube URLs to which will be automatically downloaded by `yt-dlp` for watching later (maybe with Plex).

 You should be able to send it any URL that `yt-dlp` can handle but it's only tested with YouTube.